 A Culture That Disappeared

-There may be many reasons of a spiritual and practical nature for hanging coffins from cliffs.
+There may be many reasons for a spiritual and practical nature for hanging coffins from cliffs.
 The culture seemed to arise quickly and quickly ended, for the most part, once the Bo disappeared around 400 years ago.
 Since then, many of the coffins that are more accessible have been robbed and disrupted.
 But many of them are still intact, hidden in caves and crevices and rumored to contain great amounts of wealth.
 Luckily, for those who lie in coffins that prove too difficult or dangerous to reach, they rest in peace.
 Perhaps they are pleased that their families gave them the most auspicious and unreachable sites.